cybercongress/foundation/thc.md

 ## Magic Forest

-20% of Genesis supply is lost in the Magic Forest.
+20% of Genesis supply is absorbed in the Magic Forest.
+Great Web needs them.
+Magic forest will also help create cyber creatutres (cyber protocol deployments into different consensus architectures and computers).
+This deployments will be available exclusivly to THC holders.

+=> Subscribe to cyberCongress feed

 ## Mountatin of Force